Communicate effectively to all

 Information services

-Verbal information from a staff member or volunteer must be available onsite to answer specific questions about the event or site.
+On site staff members or volunteers must be available to answer specific questions about accessibility.
 An effective method is to establish a clearly marked information area that can be found on a map.

 Consider implementing a tactile map for people who are blind or have low-vision.
-An effective, accessible map should indicate the following areas: drop off zones, accessible entrances, information area(s) stage location(s) and viewing platform(s), accessible paths of travel, shuttle routes (if provided), accessible toilets
+An effective, accessible map should indicate the following areas: passenger loading zones, accessible entrances, information area(s), stage location(s) and viewing platform(s), accessible paths of travel, shuttle routes (if provided), accessible toilets, and nearby public transportation stops.

 Visit the website for Lighthouse For the Blind to learn more about braille/tactile maps and how to get one for your event.